 Coping with Social Anxiety Disorder

-There are a number of ways that parents can help their children cope with social anxiety disorder.
+There are a number of ways that parents can help their children cope with a social anxiety disorder.
 The first step in helping your child cope with anything is by giving a name to emotion/disorder.
 Suffering children often know that they are anxious in certain social situations, but they don’t always know why.
-Helping them connect the dots between their triggers, physical symptoms, and emotional responses can help them make sense of their own experience.
+Helping them connect the dots between their triggers, physical symptoms, and emotional responses can help them make sense of their own experiences.

 The second and most crucial step is validating your child is suffering in the first place.
-A lot anxiety can stem from the idea that the parent is in disbelief or is brushing the disorder under the rug.
-By simply letting your child know that you not only believe them, but support them and want to help can make all the difference in the world.
+A lot of anxiety can stem from the idea that the parent is in disbelief or is brushing the disorder under the rug.
+By simply letting your child know that you not only believe them but support them and want to help can make all the difference in the world.
 Together, you and your child can learn to work through these negative emotions and create a stronger bond.

 The first tool we will discuss is learning how to calm down when anxious feelings begin to take over.
-Deep breathing is the best way to calm a rapid heart rate, shallow breathing, and feeling dizzy.
+Deep breathing is the best way to calm a rapid heart rate, shallow breathing and feeling dizzy.
 Have your child visualize blowing up a large balloon.
 Use the box breathing method to help slow their breathing.
 Take a deep breath for four seconds, hold the breath for four seconds, and then exhale for four seconds.
 Repeat as necessary.

 Try using guided imagery as well.
 Have your child close their eyes and take them on a relaxing adventure as they breathe.
 Tell a quick story in a low and even voice as your child finds his/her center.